The American Automobile Industry in World War Two

 Total 220

 The Boeing B-29 was the largest and most expensive project of the Second World War, surpassing even the Manhattan Project in cost.
-Seventeen General Motors Divisions provided 800 subassemblies and parts for this World War Two state of the art bomber.
-They were: AC Sparkplug, Allison, Brown-Lipe-Chapin, Buick, Chevrolet, Delco Appliance, Delco Products, Delco Radio, Delco-Remy, Fisher Body, Frigidaire, Harrison Radiator, Hyatt Bearings, Moraine Products, New Departure, Packard Electric, and Rochester Products.
+Seventeen General Motors Divisions provided 800 components and subassemblies for this World War Two state-of-the -art bomber.
+They were AC Sparkplug, Allison, Brown-Lipe-Chapin, Buick, Chevrolet, Delco Appliance, Delco Products, Delco Radio, Delco-Remy, Fisher Body, Frigidaire, Harrison Radiator, Hyatt Bearings, Moraine Products, New Departure, Packard Electric, and Rochester Products.

-This General Motors post World Two era advertisement graphically shows all of the General Motors Divisions that contributed to the winning of World War Two.
+This General Motors post-World War Two era advertisement graphically shows all of the General Motors Divisions that contributed to the winning of World War Two.
 Image added 11-10-2023.

 AC-Sparkplug Division: Aircraft Parts - Air Cleaners, Air Cleaner Replacement Elements, Aircraft Coolant Pressure Relief Valves, Sperry Automatic Pilots, Bombsights, Cable Terminal Connectors, Carbon Stack Insulators, Carburetor Intake Silencers and Air Cleaners, Crankcase Breathers, Crankcase Ventilating Valves, Die Castings, Diesel Engine Intake Silencers, Electric Pressure and Vacuum Pumps, Engine Bearings for Aircraft, Tanks, and Trucks, Firing Pins for Anti-Aircraft Shells (Should this be for Anti-Aircraft Guns?), Flame Arrestors, Flexible Shafts and Cables, Fuel Pumps -Electrical and Mechanical, Fuel and Vacuum Pumps, Fuel Pump Repair Kits, Gas Tank Pressure Caps, Gasoline Strainers, Ignition Cable Terminals, Instrument Panels for Tanks, Armored Cars, Trucks, and Marine Craft, (containing: Ammeters, Fuel Gauges, Indicator Lights, Oil Indicator Switches, Oil Pressure Gauges, Speedometers, Tachometers, Water Temperature Gauges, Voltmeters), Machine Guns - Browning .50 Caliber, Oil Filters - Lubricating and Fuel, Oil Filter Replacement Elements, Oil Temperature Gauges, Oxygen Pressure Gauges, Radiator Pressure Caps, Shell Magazines, Spark Plugs - Automotive and Aircraft, Spark Plug Cleaners, Spark Plug Gaping Tools, Speedometers Drive Adaptors, and Torpedo Directors.
 For more information see the dedicated AC Spark Plug page above.